 As well as this, your partner and yourself must either be:

 - In a de facto relationship, or;

 If you don’t meet these requirements, but are currently employed by an Australian business, then consider applying for a sponsored work visa while your relationship progresses.

-Can I include my children in a Partner Visa?
+Can children be included in a Partner Visa?

 If you have children aged under 17 years of age, they can be included in your partner visa.
 Children aged 18 years or older, can be included if they remain dependent on you.
 We can help you demonstrate this in your application.

-If you and your partner are de facto, you can apply for a partner visa on that basis.
-You will need to must meet the specific eligibility requirements for a de facto relationship.
+If you and your partner are in a defacto, you can apply for a partner visa on that basis.
+You will need to must meet the specific eligibility requirements for a defacto relationship.

 Stay with your partner in Australia permanently.
 Lodging whilst you’re both in Australia means means you can start your life together here, even while your visa is being processed.
 Partner visas can often take up to two years to process, so our migration agents can help you apply for working and travel rights while you wait.